 Not wanting to admit this bad decision, you continue pouring your time, and even some extra money into distributing fliers, hosting virtual events, building a website, etc. but it still doesn’t produce.
 It might be time to cut your losses and walk away.

 This can also take many forms: maybe it’s the house that’s bigger and more costly than anticipated: you can downsize.
 Or a car that’s got you locked into high monthly payments: you can cut your losses and get a cheaper used car.
 Sure, the emotions will be complicated, but on paper it’s a simple way to save money: walk away from bad deals in the interest of meeting your financial goals more easily.

 PROBLEM #4: You don’t feel motivated to save.

 SOLUTION: Visualize something concrete your savings will buy.

 This is another elegantly simple way to save money.
-If you find you’re lacking the motivation to really sock away the requisite amount for retirement and security, practice visualizing what that savings will earn for you later in life.
-Can you imagine getting a check from your nest egg every month for several thousand dollars?
+If you find you’re lacking the motivation to really sock away the requisite amount in your retirement account, practice visualizing what that savings will earn for you later in life.
+Can you imagine a financial future that includes getting a check from your nest egg every month for several thousand dollars?
 And all you did that month was visit grandkids, play golf, and volunteer at the community garden center.

 Want to get out of debt and save more money?
 Speed up your progress with You Need a Budget – an award-winning budgeting app that helps you be more intentional in your spending and more efficient in your saving.
 Try it free for 34 days – no credit card required!